awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

      --parameters ParameterName=aurora_disable_hash_join,ParameterValue=OFF,ApplyMethod=pending-reboot
    ```

     If you perform this step, specify the option `--db-cluster-parameter-group-name my_cluster_parameter_group` in the subsequent `create-db-cluster` statement\.
 Substitute the name of your own parameter group\.
-If you omit this step, you create the parameter group and associate it with the cluster later, as described in [Enabling and disabling parallel query](#aurora-mysql-parallel-query-enabling)\.
+If you omit this step, you create the parameter group and associate it with the cluster later, as described in [Turning parallel query on and off](#aurora-mysql-parallel-query-enabling)\.

 1. Follow the general AWS CLI procedure in [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.